Marshall W. Taylor (minister): Legacy of Collection of Revival Hymns and Plantation Melodies

 Taylor's Collection of Revival Hymns and Plantation Melodies has been widely studied.
 In 1928, Newman Ivey White argued that the book was problematic because it did not distinguish black plantation hymns and white revival hymns.
 Later, George Pullen Jackson, who was an advocate of a later discredited theory that Negro spirituals have white origins, criticized the book for a lack of musicality in 1943, but used some of the scores from Taylor's collection as evidence for his theory.
 In 1979, Irene V. Jackson attempted to restore the significance of the collection in the eyes of historians with her work, and in 1988 Robin Hough added to collection, "is as interesting for its political and religious agenda as it is for its musical content."

 The collection was widely influential at the time; noted revivalists Sol Tibbs and Fanny Tibbs sang from the collection and in 1901, Sol Tibbs republished a versions of Mama, Mama Make Cinda 'Haive Herself, which he took from the book.

 Personal life

 In 1869, Taylor married Kate Heston, a teacher from Hardinsburg, Kentucky, where he lived at the time.

 Taylor died September 11, 1887, in Louisville Kentucky of a tumor on his throat.
 He had left his home in Indianapolis the day before and died at the home of his brother, George Taylor.
 His funeral was at Jackson Street, Methodist Church and he was buried at Cave Hill Cemetery in the grave next to that of his mother.

+Taylor has a profile in the book, The Afro-American Press and Its Editors (1891).
 Taylor would become the grandfather of Jazz saxophonist and composer Sam Rivers.